Deltares/Wflow.jl/docs/src/model_docs/vertical/sbm.md

 groundwater abstraction is limited by a fixed scaling factor of 0.75 applied to the groundwater volume.
-Finally, for allocation `areas` the water demand ``V_\mathrm{gw, demand}`` [m``^3``] and availability ``V_\mathrm{gw, availabilty}`` [m``^3``] are summed, and the total groundwaterwater abstraction is then:
+Finally, for allocation `areas` the water demand ``V_\mathrm{gw, demand}`` [m``^3``] and availability ``V_\mathrm{gw, availabilty}`` [m``^3``] are summed, and the total groundwater abstraction is then:

 ```math
     V_\mathrm{gw, abstraction} = \mathrm{min}(V_\mathrm{gw, demand}, V_\mathrm{gw, availabilty})